prebid/prebid-server-java/docs/differenceBetweenPBSGo-and-Java.md

 1) PBS-Java supports InfluxDB, Graphite and Prometheus, PBS-Go supports InfluxDB and Prometheus as metrics backend.
 1) PBS-Java has Circuit Breaker mechanism for database, http and geolocation requests.
 This can protect the server in scenarios where an external service becomes unavailable.
 1) PBS-Java supports `ext.prebid.cache.{bids,vastxml}.returnCreative` field to control creative presence in response (`true` by default).
 1) PBS-Java supports checking the latest currency rates details, for example update time.
-This information is exposed via /currency-rates endpoint on admin port.
+This information is exposed via `/currency-rates` endpoint on admin port.
+Unavailable if currency conversion is disabled.
 1) PBS-Java has a specific `host-cookie` and `uids` cookie processing for all endpoints, that sets `uids.HOST-BIDDER` from `host-cookie` if first is absent or not equal to second.
 1) PBS-Java has a specific `/cookie-sync` behaviour, that sets `/setuid` as usersync-url for host-bidder if `host-cookie` specified but `uids.HOST-BIDDER` undefined or differs.